 In the vast majority of cases, JPEG is sufficient.
 If your main goal is simply to archive your photo collection for safekeeping, go with JPEG.
 If you need the option of manipulating your images or have plans for large-sized printing, go with TIFF.

 Converting a lifetime of family photos to digital can quickly become a difficult and time-consuming process.
-At Nostalgic Media, we do all the hard work for you.
+At Nostalgic Media, we do all the hard work for you, and at affordable prices.
 Since 1989, we have helped countless families convert their aging photos to digital for future generations to cherish and enjoy.
 Contact us today for more information on how our professional photo scanning services can help you preserve your family's precious photographic memories.